dequelabs/corro/README.md

 }
 ```

+### Notes
+#### Arrays
+Any key-value pair in a schema where the value is a plain Object is taken to
+represent a nested value in the validating document -- it's how "scores" is
+distinguished from a hypothetical rule named "scores" in the example above.
+This works out sensibly enough for nested objects, but for arrays it's a little
+weird.

+Values representing arrays of objects must contain **only one** non-rule object
+definition.
+If multiple such definitions are present, Corro will be unable to
+infer which it should use in order to validate the members of the array and so
+will simply add a validation error to that effect.

 ## Rules
 Corro ships with a small but flexible set of rules, and you can extend it with
 your own by passing a rule object into the constructor.
 If one of your rules has